 I say this, but timing is everything.
 I once drove it at dusk with my husband, and you won’t get to see the sprawling crystal blue-green water views from the cliffs if it’s dark outside or foggy.
 So it is essential that you see it during the day to get out of this world views.

 It is roughly an hour and a half drive from Hearst Castle to Big Sur.
 We timed it so we could make a couple of sightseeing stops and then enjoy a late lunch which I highly recommend in the Big Sur area.
+One of the best things to do while in Big Sur is to explore the gorgeous hiking trails.

 Hotels in Big Sur